eadka/fridgechef/README.md

 ```

 ## RAG
-We used the LLM-as-a-judge metric to evaluate the quality of our RAG flow
+We used the LLM-as-a-judge metric to evaluate the quality of our RAG flow.
 For gpt-4o-mini out of the 490 records, we had:

 * 474 (96%) RELEVANT